Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Implementation

-Since the FE\textsuperscript{2} method parallelizes very well, parallelization becomes a indisputable necessity regarding the high computational cost especially for industrial applications, wherefore the program was designed to run in parallel on shared as well as on distributed memory systems.
+Since the FE\textsuperscript{2} method parallelizes very well, parallelization becomes a indisputable necessity regarding the high computational cost, especially for industrial applications.
+The program was therefore designed to run in parallel on shared as well as on distributed memory systems.

-Postprocessing in the FE\textsuperscript{2} method becomes a real issue, because in the HF method very large amounts of data emerge.
-In the hyper ROM method fewer data will be created, however to know the values of interest at all microscopic integration points, elaborate methods like Gappy Data Reconstruction would have to be employed.
-From a practical perspective and in view that often the homogenized macroscopic values are of interest, it seems to be more promising, to postprocess selected RVEs by imposing the strain history and perform a resimulation after the actual simulation.
+Post-processing of FE\textsuperscript{2} computations, however, becomes a real issue, since very large data sets may occur in the HF method.
+Naturally, fewer data will be created in the hyper ROM method.
+Nevertheless, to make the quantities of interest accessible at all microscopic integration points, elaborate methods, such as Gappy Data Reconstruction \cite{Hernandez2016}, would have to be employed.
+From a practical perspective, and in view of the fact that often the homogenized, macroscopic values are mainly of interest, it seems more advisable to only postprocess selected RVEs, by imposing the strain history and perform a re-simulation after the actual analysis.